SainsburyWellcomeCentre/NeuralPlayground/neuralplayground/tests/README.md

 Anytime you submit a pull request, make sure you include tests.

 ## 2. Arena-Test

-Create a new test class inheriting from the [Agent_test](https://github.com/ClementineDomine/NeuralPlayground/blob/main/neuralplayground/tests/agent_test.py) Class.
+Create a new test class inheriting from the 'Testmodelcore' class as shown in the [Agent_test](https://github.com/ClementineDomine/NeuralPlayground/blob/main/neuralplayground/tests/agent_test.py).

 ## 3. Agent-Test

-Create a new test class inheriting from the [Arena_test](https://github.com/ClementineDomine/NeuralPlayground/blob/main/neuralplayground/tests/arena_test.py) Class.
+Create a new test class inheriting from the 'TestSimple2D' class as shown in [Arena_test](https://github.com/ClementineDomine/NeuralPlayground/blob/main/neuralplayground/tests/arena_test.py).